nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

   <div class="col-md-12 col-sm-12">
     <div class="card card-left-border shadow-sm mb-2 fs-sm">
       <div class="card-body">
       <p class="card-text"><strong> Why is coastal flooding risk increasing? </strong> As the global average temperature rises, glaciers and sea ice are melting, adding more water to the ocean.
 The ocean is also absorbing heat, making it take up more space.
-It's the same effect that happens when you can’t remove your ring in the summer because your fingers swell in the hot temperatures.
-As the ocean expands from these, and other factors, we get storm surges that are higher than average. </p>
+It's the same effect that happens when you can’t remove your ring in the summer because your fingers swell in the hot temperatures. <a href="https://sealevel.nasa.gov/understanding-sea-level/global-sea-level/overview/">As the ocean expands from these, and other factors,</a> we get storm surges that are higher than average. </p>
       </div>
     </div>
   </div>